Mossaaba/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Required HomeWork/Tasks :
-After watching the live streamed video, and preparing all prerequisites tools, i was enjyoing with doing the many tasks like :
+After watching the live streamed video, and preparing all prerequisites tools, i have did required tasks like :

 ### Creation aws Account :